On critical renormalization of complex polynomials: Proof of the Main Theorem

 \begin{lem} Suppose that $\mu_Y(a)<\mu_{K_P}(a)$.
 Then there is at least one $Y$-empty critical wedge $W$ at $a$. \end{lem}

 \begin{proof} Consider all components of $Y\sm\{P(a)\}$; let $s$ be the number of them.
-By \cite{bot21} and Theorem 6.6 of \cite{mcm94}, every component of $Y\sm\{P(a)\}$ is separated from the next one in the cyclic order by an external ray landing at $P(a)$.
+By Theorem 6.6 of \cite{mcm94}, all components of $K_P\sm \{P(a)\}$ are separated from each other by the star cut formed by $P(a)$ and all external rays landing at $P(a)$.
+By the main result of \cite{bot21}, each component of $K_P\sm\{P(a)\}$ includes at most one component of $Y\sm\{P(a)\}$.
+Therefore, every component of $Y\sm\{P(a)\}$ is separated from the next one in the cyclic order by an external ray landing at $P(a)$.
 Denoting components of $Y\sm \{P(a)\}$ by $Y_1, \dots, Y_s$ and external rays landing at $a$ and separating these components by $R_1, \dots, R_s$ we may assume that

 where $\prec$ indicates positive (counterclockwise) circular direction.

 If we pull this picture back to $a$ we will see that there are $\mu_{K_P}(a)$ pullbacks of each ray $R_i$ and $\mu_{K_P}(a)$ pullbacks of each set $Y_j$ from the previous paragraph ``growing'' out of $a$.
 Since $\mu_Y(a)<\mu_{K_P}(a)$, not all pullbacks of sets $Y_i$ are contained in $Y$, some of them are \emph{not} contained in $Y$.
 However, it follows from the definitions, in particular, from the fact that $P|_Y$ coincides with $\tilde{P}|_Y$, that the circular order of the pullbacks of $Y_i$ contained in $Y$ must follow that of the sets $Y_1$, $\dots$, $Y_s$.
 Let us now choose a pullback of $Y_1$ that \emph{is} contained in $Y$, and move from it in the positive direction.
 We will be encountering pullbacks of sets $Y_i$ and pullbacks of rays $R_j$ in the same order of increasing of their subscripts until we reach the next pullback of $Y_1$.
 However, $\mu_Y(a)<\mu_{K_P}(a)$.
 Hence at some moment in this process the pullback $Y'_i\subset Y$ of $Y_i$ and the following it pullback $Y'_{i+1}\subset Y$ of $Y_{i+1}$ are not located in the adjacent pullbacks of the wedges between the corresponding external rays.
 Rather, there will be a pullback $R'_i$ of $R_i$ and then the next (in the sense of positive circular order) pullback $R''_i$ of $R_i$ such that there are no points of $Y$ in between these rays.
 The wedge between $R'_i$ and $R''_i$ is the desired $Y$-empty critical wedge $W$ at $a$. \end{proof}